 Property taxes levied by the District are collected by various municipalities and periodically remitted to the District.
 The taxes are levied and become a lien as of July 1 and December 1 and are due upon receipt of the billing by the taxpayer.
 The actual due dates are September 14 and February 14, after which time the bills become delinquent and penalties and interest may be assessed by the collecting entity.
-For the year ended June 30, 2022, the District levied the following amounts per \$1,000 of assessed valuation:
+For the year ended June 30, 2023, the District levied the following amounts per \$1,000 of assessed valuation:

 Fund Mills

 General Fund

-Non-Principal Residence Exemption (PRE) 17.7881
+Non-Principal Residence Exemption (PRE) 17.5657

-Commercial Personal Property (CPP) 5.7881
+Commercial Personal Property (CPP) 5.5657

 Debt Service Fund

 PRE, Industrial Personal Property, Non-PRE, CPP 8.2500

-Capital Projects Sinking Fund

-PRE, Industrial Personal Property, Non-PRE, CPP 0.9783
+Capital Projects Sinking Fund PRE, Industrial Personal Property, Non-PRE, CPP 0.9650

-Compensated Absences (Vacation and Sick Leave) and Early Retirement Incentives
+Compensated Absences (Vacation and Sick Leave)

 The District's policy permits employees to accumulate earned but unused vacation and sick leave benefits.
 Sick pay is accrued for the estimated amount that the District will pay upon employment termination; vacation pay is accrued when incurred.
-In addition, the District has offered early retirement incentives to select employees which are accrued when the future payments are granted.
-All of these liabilities are reported in the government-wide financial statements.
+These liabilities are reported in the government-wide financial statements.
 A liability for the compensated absences amount is report in the governmental funds only for employee terminations as of year end.